-The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.
+The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes

 The combination vehicles test, which is required if you want to drive combination vehicles.

-The hazardous materials test, required if you want to haul hazardous materials or waste in amounts that require placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
+The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement, you are also required to pass a Transportation Security Administration (TSA) background check.

 The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.

 The doubles/triples test, required if you want to pull double or triple trailers.

 The School Bust test, required if you want to drive a school bus.